remiges-tech/alya/wiki/Processing-batch-files.md

 This function will access Redis to check that there are no duplicates of either the file or any of the rows.
 It will access Rigel to find out how to connect to Redis.
 A duplicate row will be treated as a faulty row.
 A duplicate file will result in `isgood` being set to `false`.

+## Configuration

+The FileXfr system can be configured using `FileXfrConfig` which includes:

+* `MaxObjectIDLength`: Sets the maximum length for object IDs in the object store.
+Object IDs are derived from sanitized filenames and truncated to this length.
+Default: 500 characters.
+S3/MinIO limit is 1024 bytes.
+* `IncomingBucket`: The bucket name for storing incoming files.
+Default: "incoming"
+* `FailedBucket`: The bucket name for storing files that failed processing.
+Default: "failed"

 ## The `RegisterFilechk()` function

 This function will register a file-checking function against each file type.
 If the application needs to process batch files of 55 types, then 55 file-checking functions will be registered in the system by calling `RegisterFilechk()` 55 times.
 Later, `BulkfileinProcess()` will look up the correct file-checking function for each file type and call it.